anquanscan/sec-tools/README.md

 [Invoke-WinSATBypass](https://github.com/b4keSn4ke/Invoke-WinSATBypass): Powershell UAC Bypass script leveraging WinSAT.exe
 [PhishingKitTracker](https://github.com/marcoramilli/PhishingKitTracker): Let's track phishing kits to give to research community raw material to study !
 [cryptocat](https://github.com/cryptocat/cryptocat): Secure chat software for your computer.
 [crocodilehunter](https://github.com/EFForg/crocodilehunter): Taking one back for Steve Irwin 　 　 (๑•̀ㅂ•́)و
+[FYP-Fuck-You-Phisher](https://github.com/mirkoviviano/FYP-Fuck-You-Phisher): I really hate phishing.
+With this tool you can send multiple fake emails and password to phishers.
+It executes HTTP POST requests on the web page you are supposed to enter your real credentials.